Yokosumi/selmans-tutorials/howtos/voice dictation how to/how to use the Voice dictation feature with GitHub Copilot in VS Code.md

-# how to use the voice dictation feature from VS Code
+# how to use the voice dictation feature from VS Code with Git Copilot

 About: